 As a reminder for our out of state visitors...it is UNLAWFUL to get off trail.
 This means you can get a ticket for just parking on tundra and most certainly for driving any vehicle off trail!
 Tread lightly.

 August has continued to be a fantastic month to be in the area.
 Hope you can make it!

-Reports suggest that the higher elevations of the San Juan Mountain range received nearly 600% above normal snow accumulation.
-With warm winter temperatures and the depth of snow, there have been avalanche runs not seen in the last century.
+The higher elevations of the San Juan Mountain range received nearly 600% above normal snow accumulation over the last winter and spring season.
+Combined with warmer winter temperatures and incredible snow depth, there have been avalanche runs not seen in the last century.
 The landscape has definitely changed on several of the trails.

 To help you plan, we’ve outlined what is currently available and what we predict based on County progress.
 Don't let the idea of not getting over the summits deter you from enjoying the lower elevation beauty!

 In summary, the only trails still not fully passable are Black Bear, Picayune, Placer, Poughkeepsie and Skyline.

 For Clarification: Animas to Silverton remains CLOSED.
 The only way to currently reach Animas townsite is over Corkscrew to Hurricane, or up Gladstone to Hurricane/California.

 OPEN to Sneffels trailhead.

 This trail past the Governor Basin/Yankee Boy Basin is NOT for AWD or 2WD vehicles.
 STOP and park below this intersection!
 Folks parking along the narrow S Curve are causing dangerous and nearly impassable conditions.